philpackmohr/git-paper/git.md

 ## Plumbing and porcelain

-While Git was created, the data model was created first and after that the tooling to manipulate this data model was created.
+While Git was created, the data model was created first and after that the tooling to manipulate this data model.
 In fact, the very first commits of Git itself were handcrafted by its creator.
 Because of this history and preferences of the creator, Git has many very low level commands to manipulate the data model.
 E.g. `git update-index` can be understood as a low level version of `git add`.
 They can be used to mess up a repository, repair a messed up repository or just to look at internals of a repository.

 The low level commands are called "plumbing commands" while the high level commands that are used most time (and in the examples of this document) are called "porcelain".
 It can be said that the plumbing commands came first to implement the tool and that the porcelain came later to make the tool user friendly.